intmus/intas19-20/_30-irregular-resolutions/dictation3.md

 title: Final Audit Rubric
 ---

 The Sight-Singing Final Audit counts as 25% of your semester grade in singing, or 12.5% of your total grade for this class.
-The rubric is the same as for regular audits, and each part (see I-III below) is counted equally:
+The rubric is the same as for regular audits, and each component (Elements, Sight Reading, Prepared Material) is counted equally:

 - 10-9 Excellent (perfect or nearly perfect) accuracy, pitch, rhythm, solfège, expressive phrasing and conducting.
 - 8-7 Very strong accuracy, pitch, rhythm, solfège, expression, and conducting.
 Has multiple errors in pitch and/or rhythm but student was aware of errors and able to fix them upon request.